 Our fourth annual research integrity conference focused on how to support a culture of high quality and ethical research.
 Speakers, such as Sir Malcolm Grant, former President and Provost of University College London, discussed how to respond to common issues and pitfalls, while UKRIO and invited guests provided an update for new developments within the sector, such as the further development of the Concordat to Support Research Integrity.

-Representatives from UKRIO and other expert speakers discussed how to respond to common issues and pitfalls and provided an update for new developments within the sector.
-Initial feedback on the event was very positive and we look forward to working on the topics and issues identified at the conference.
+Initial feedback on the event was very positive and we look forward to working on the topics and themes identified at the conference.

-Selected materials from the conference are available below.
-Further material will be added shortly.
+A selection of materials from the conference is available below.
+We will be adding further material to this page shortly.

 - Jamie Arrowsmith, Programme Manager (Research; Efficiency), Universities UK.

 - Professor Michael Farthing, Vice-Chair of UKRIO; Vice-Chancellor, University of Sussex.